BarakAharoni/SecurityArticles/README.md

-# Security-Guide
+# SecurityAritcles
-This repository can uses as a guidance to Security and Malware Researchers.
+This repository contains articles and guidance for Security and Malware Researchers.

 ## Table of Contents

 ## Books